AndersenLab/VCF-kit/README.md

 __VCF-Kit has been upgraded to Python 3__

-VCF-kit has been tested with Python 3.6.
+VCF-kit has been tested with Python 3.10.
 VCF-kit makes use of additional software for a variety of tasks:

 * bwa (v 0.7.12)
 * samtools (v 1.3)
 * bcftools (v 1.3)
 * blast (v 2.2.31+)
-* muscle (v 3.8.31)
 * primer3 (v 2.5.0)

 You can install these dependencies and VCF-kit using conda, or you can use a Docker image.